-In a large bowl, add the blueberries, granulated sugar, and cinnamon.
+In a large bowl, add the 4 cups fresh blueberries, 1/2 cup granulated sugar, and 1/4 teaspoon ground cinnamon.
 Stir until combined.

 Cobbler

-In a large bowl, add in the sugar, flour, baking powder, baking soda, and salt.
+In a large bowl, add in the 1 cup granulated sugar, 1 1/2 cups all-purpose flour, 2 teaspoons baking powder, 1/2 teaspoon baking soda, and 1/4 teaspoon salt.
 Whisk until combined.

-Add in the milk and whisk until smooth.
+Add in the 1 cup whole milk and whisk until smooth.
 It will be pretty runny.

-Pour the butter into a 9x13 baking dish.
+Pour the melted 1/2 cup butter into the bottom of a 9x13 baking dish.

 Add the blueberry mixture on top of the butter.